tilln/jmeter-retrier/README.md

 - `jmeter.retrier.sampleLabelSuffix`:
   Suffix to append to the retried sample's label (default: "-retry").
+- `jmeter.retrier.backoffMultiplier`:
-- `jmeter.retrier.backoffMultiplier`: Factor that determines how much to the pauses increase with each retry, as a base or exponent for polynomial/exponential backoff (default: 2).
+  Determines how much the pauses increase with each retry, as a exponent/base for polynomial/exponential backoff (default: 2).

 Installation
 ------------